Mokha: History

 18th-century French plan of Mokha, Yemen.
 The Somali, Jewish, and European quarters are located outside the citadel.

 The Somalis of Berbera also had a navigation act where they excluded Arab vessels and brought the goods and produce of the interior in their own ships to Mokha and other Arabian ports:

 Berbera held an annual fair during the cool rain-free months between October and April.
 This months-long market handled immense quantities of coffee, gum Arabic, myrrh and other commodities.
 In the early 19th century these goods were almost exclusively handled by Somalis who, Salt says, had "a kind of navigation act by which they exclude the Arab vessels from their ports and bring the produce of their country either to Aden or Mokha in their own dows."

 Foreign observers at the time were quick to notice the Somalis who frequented Mokha.
 The majority of the Somalis arrived seasonally and stayed temporarily to trade in the goods they brought from the interior of the Horn of Africa.
 They were noted to be industrious in trade as well as keeping to the general peace:

 The Samaulies, who inhabit the whole coast from Gardafui to the Straits [Bab-el-Mandeb], and through whose territories the whole produce of the interior of Africa must consequently reach Arabia, have been represented by Mr. Bruce, and many others, as a savage race, with whom it would be dangerous to have connection.
 I think that this is an unjust accusation, and is sufficiently disproved by the extent of their inland trade, their great fairs, and their large exports in their own vessels.
-A great number of them live close to Mocha, and are a peaceable inoffensive race.
+A great number of them live close to Mokha, and are a peaceable inoffensive race.

 Amidst the varied classes which are found in this town, the Soumalies, or natives of the opposite coast of Africa, are the most calculated to excite the attention of a stranger.
 Few reside here permanently, the greater number only remaining until their stock of sheep, gums, or coffee is disposed of.

 In 1817, a British lieutenant was allegedly mistreated in Mokha, and the British Indian authorities requested that action be taken.
 However, the imam's governor turned down the British demand.
 In response, in December 1820, HMS Topaze and ships and troops belonging to the British East India Company attacked Mokha's North and South Forts, destroying them.

 A decade and a half later, Ibrahim Pasha of Egypt would also attack the city and destroy its fortified wall closest to the sea, as well as its citadel.
 By that time, however, Mokha's trade in its country's precious commodity of coffee grains (Coffea arabica) had already been supplanted by Ethiopia, which was the principal trader of this commodity to North Africa and which sold for a third of the price of the same coffee imported from Arabia.